tionw/BookRecommender/README.md

 Also includes a k-fold cross validation test which tests based on the initial dataset.
 Highest accuracy achieved is around 77.76%.

+IMPORTANT: Latest working codes are the project7.py, project62.py, and project61.py files, each representing slightly different classifiers.

 Utilizes: Python 2.7(csv library)